Bring your own reusable bag

 Many stores sell reusable bags at the checkout counter.

 DSNY is distributing 400,000 reusable bags across the city.
 These bags fold into a built-in pouch with a carabiner clip so they’re always handy — and the bags are made of 90 percent recycled material.
-See map below for DSNY reusable bag giveaways.
-Check back frequently to find more events.

 Take the Zero Waste Pledge and get a free reusable bag or cutting board.